gnilwobnnej/pandas-challenge/README.md

 I'll pretend all the filled in math is correct. all looks okay.

 Finishing for the night - ending at Math scores by grade ---

+4/12/23
+starting back up at maths score by grade.

+some pre written code is giving me error in the maths scores by grade and reading. just comment them out so I don't go crazy.